lfn-cnti/bestpractices/use-case/0003-UC-stateful-cnf/README.md

 ## Involved system entities

-> List system entities that are involved in the use case.
-For example:

-- The fast persistent shared volumes that will maintain the Stateful CNF state at rest
+- The fast persistent shared volumes that will maintain the Stateful CNF state at rest (required if checkpoint synchronization is used)
   - Example: database checkpoints and snapshots
-- The system memory in which the live state will reside for the running Stateful CNF
+- The system memory in which the live state will reside for the running Stateful CNF (if live state is held in memory)
 - The network infrastructure used to connect to the Stateful CNF

 ## Situation

-> Describe situation related to this use case.
-Indicate what are intents and expectations of different parties as well as the roles and requirements of different system components.
-Explain how everything is related.
-Drawings, flow and system diagrams are beneficial here.
-This part shall give the reader clear overview of the situation as the starting point for evaluation of the use case.
-It should not contain the detailed technical descriptions and analysis.

 ![5G Core CHF](5GC_CHF_CCS.svg)